nicolasAmat/MCC-Reachability/README.md

 # Oracles and Report for the Reachability category of the Model Checking Contest

-This repository includes scripts to generate oracles for the 2022 edition of the Model Checking Contest for the Reachability category.
+This repository includes scripts to generate oracles and analyze the results of the 2022 edition of the Model Checking Contest for the Reachability category.
-The `raw_runs/` subdirectory also includes scripts to compute a 2022 edition report.

 ## Usage